Selling your WPB condo?

 275

-Olara is West Palm Beach's most ambitious wellness-focused luxury tower — 275 residences across 26 floors on North Flagler Drive, developed by Savanna and designed by Arquitectonica with interiors by Gabellini Sheppard.
-The building's defining feature is its extraordinary amenity program: over 80,000 square feet of resort space anchored by a signature restaurant from Michelin-starred Chef José Andrés, a five-star spa, and a private marina with a residents' houseboat.
+Olara is West Palm Beach's most ambitious luxury wellness residence — 275 homes across 26 floors at 1919 North Flagler Drive, developed by Savanna and designed by Arquitectonica with interiors by Gabellini Sheppard.
+More than 80,000 square feet of indoor and outdoor amenity space rivals a world-class resort: a waterfront restaurant by the José Andrés Group, a 13,000-square-foot wellness center by The Wright Fit, concierge healthcare through Sollis Health, a private marina with 5 boat slips and a residents' cruising yacht, 12 guest suites, and resort-level staffing throughout.
 Pricing from $1.7M, delivery 2028.

 5200 N Flagler Dr, West Palm Beach, FL 33407